 Fuller Pond, located at the Hunt Creek Fisheries Research Station, Montmorency County, Michigan is a shallow flowage of 6.1 ha created by an earthen dike on the site of an old beaver dam.
-Ford, Hemlock, North Twin, South Twin, and West Lost lakes are small, thermally stratified, oligotrophic, landlocked lakes, classified as limestone These lakes, located in Otsego and Cheboygan sinks. counties, are commonly referred to as the Pigeon lakes.
+Ford, Hemlock, North Twin, South Twin, lakes are small, thermally stratified, and West Lost oligotrophic, landlocked lakes, classified as limestone These lakes, located in Otsego and counties, are commonly referred to as the Pigeon lakes.
 Ford Lake is the shallowest of the Pigeon lakes with the most extensive littoral area.
 Hemlock in recent years is judged to be meromictic.
 These waters are moderately hard water (65 to 149 mg/l) except North Twin Lake which has an alkalinity of only 29 mg/l (Table 1).
-All waters have a pH excess of 7.0.
-Adequate temperature and oxygen in conditions exist for salmonids in all lakes except Hemlock.
-In the case of Hemlock Lake there has not been a complete fall turnover in recent years and consequently oxygen levels going into the winter have been low resulting in а winterkill of all trout and some minnows in certain years.
-For additional limnological data see Barrett (1952), Tanner (1960), and Momot and Gowing (1977).
+All waters have a pH 7.0.
+Adequate temperature and oxygen excess of conditions exist for salmonids in all lakes except Hemlock.
+In the case of Hemlock Lake there has not been a complete fall turnover in recent years and consequently oxygen levels going into the winter have been low resulting all trout and some minnows in certain years. winterkill of For additional limnological data see Barrett (1952), (1960), and Momot and Gowing (1977).
 These experimental waters are closed to fishing.
-In fall 1977, prior to the start of this study, the six experimental waters had different fish populations and environmental conditions which were potential influences on planted trout.
-For example, Fuller Pond and its tributaries were poisoned with rotenone in May 1977.
+In fall 1977, prior to start of this study, the six experimental waters different fish populations and environmental conditions which were potential influences on planted trout.
+For example, Fuller Pond and its tributaries were poisoned with in May 1977.
 However, the treatment did not kill all of the redbelly dace (Phoxinus eos), brook stickleback (Culaea inconstans), fathead minnow (Pimephales promelas), and central mudminnow (Umbra limi).
 Likewise, Ford Lake was treated with rotenone in June 1977, which killed all trout but a few mudminnows survived.
-Hemlock Lake contained no trout prior to the start of this study due to a winterkill March 1977.
-Nevertheless, some bluntnose minnows in
+Hemlock Lake contained no trout prior to the start of this study due to a winterkill 1977.
+Nevertheless, some bluntnose minnows March